-Moore was renowned for his actions during the Battle of La Drang, Vietnam where he was a LTCOL in command of the 1st Battalion, 7th Cavalry Regiment.
-The battle was made famous by the book ‘We Were Soldiers Once... and Young’ (Moore & Gallaway) which was later made into the 2002 Hollywood film starring Mel Gibson.
+Moore was renowned for his actions during the Battle of Ia Drang, Vietnam where he was a LTCOL in command of the 1st Battalion, 7th Cavalry Regiment.
+The battle was made famous by the book, We Were Soldiers Once... and Young, which was later made into the 2002 Hollywood film starring Mel Gibson.

 Realising he had no other option, Moore called in an airstrike which inflicted heavy enemy casualties and helped balance the fight.
-In three days of heavy fighting, his own men never let up and continued a fierce resistance until the Vietnamese finally withdrew.
+In three days of heavy fighting, his own men never let up and continued a fierce resistance until the NVA finally withdrew.

-He once said to his men during lead-up training at Fort Benning, 'I promise you when we go into combat I will be the first man on the ground and the last man out, and I will leave no man behind'.
+He once said to his men during lead-up training at Fort Benning, "I promise you when we go into combat I will be the first man on the ground and the last man out, and I will leave no man behind".
 Moore was true to his word, earning the respect of his superiors and subordinates.

 LTGEN Moore spent a lifetime studying and encouraging strong leadership principles on the battlefield and as a human being.
-Click on the image above for an overview of Moore’s 17 leadership precepts, courtesy of American Profile.